Civil Service Commission

 Executive Secretary / Human Resources Director

-The Human Resources Director serves as Executive Secretary to the Commission and is responsible for performing and discharging the powers, duties, purposes, functions and jurisdiction vested in the Commission.
+The Human Resources Director serves as Executive Secretary to the Commission.
+The Director is responsible for performing and discharging the powers, duties, purposes, functions and jurisdiction vested in the Commission.
 You can contact the Human Resources Director or the Commission Clerk by phone or email.